 Antennas with N-male Connector

-Antennas with an N male Connector: Best Connector for Outdoor Applications
+Antennas with an N Male Connector:

 N male connector antennas a varied group of antennas defined by having a male N connector as their primary point of mechanical and electrical connection.
 N connectors are medium-sized threaded coaxial connectors that are used in many radio frequency applications that include Wireless Local Area Networking (WLAN), cellular communication, Amateur Radio, and GPS.
 The male N connector may be directly attached to the base of the antenna or terminate a length of cable that comes from the antenna.

 N connectors are also known as N-Type, Navy, or Neill connectors and were created in the 1940s by Paul Neill of Bell Labs.
 The N-type connector was the first connector capable of handling frequencies above 1 GHz and now is a staple choice of microwave frequency networking.
 Modern refinements to the design have pushed the upper limit of the N connectors frequency range consistently above 11 GHz.